deeravenger/js-router/README.md

         // name === 'john'
         // this.request === { 'name': 'john' }
     })
-    // we can use get values as arguments
+    // we can get request values as arguments
-    // or we can use this.request in Route context .when('/hello/:name.:surname', function (name, surname) {
+    // or we can use this.request from Route context .when('/hello/:name.:surname', function (name, surname) {
         // for url /hello/john.do
         // name === 'john'